Estimating and Penalizing Induced Preference Shifts in Recommender Systems: Abstract

 \section{Abstract}

 The content that a recommender system (RS) shows to users influences them.
-Therefore, when choosing which recommender to deploy, one is implicitly also choosing to induce specific internal states in users.
-Even more, systems trained via long-horizon optimization will have direct incentives to manipulate users, e.g. shift their preferences so they are easier to satisfy.
-In this work we focus on induced \textit{preference} shifts in users.
-We argue that -- before deployment -- system designers should: \textit{estimate} the shifts a recommender would induce; \textit{evaluate} whether such shifts would be undesirable; and even \textit{actively optimize} to avoid problematic shifts.
-These steps involve two challenging ingredients: \emph{estimation} requires anticipating how hypothetical policies would influence user preferences if deployed -- we do this by using historical user interaction data to train predictive user model which implicitly contains their preference dynamics; \emph{evaluation} and \emph{optimization} additionally require metrics to assess whether such influences are manipulative or otherwise unwanted -- we use the notion of “safe shifts”, that define a trust region within which behavior is safe.
+Therefore, when choosing a recommender to deploy, one is implicitly also choosing to induce specific internal states in users.
+Even more, systems trained via long-horizon optimization will have direct incentives to manipulate users: in this work, we focus on the incentive to shift user \emph{preferences} so they are easier to satisfy.
+We argue that -- before deployment -- system designers should: \textit{estimate} the shifts a recommender would induce; \textit{evaluate} whether such shifts would be undesirable; and perhaps even \textit{actively optimize} to avoid problematic shifts.
+These steps involve two challenging ingredients: \emph{estimation} requires anticipating how hypothetical algorithms would influence user preferences if deployed -- we do this by using historical user interaction data to train a predictive user model which implicitly contains their preference dynamics; \emph{evaluation} and \emph{optimization} additionally require metrics to assess whether such influences are manipulative or otherwise unwanted -- we use the notion of ``safe shifts'', that define a trust region within which behavior is safe: for instance, the natural way in which users would shift without interference from the system could be deemed ``safe''.
 In simulated experiments, we show that our learned preference dynamics model is effective in estimating user preferences and how they would respond to new recommenders.
 Additionally, we show that recommenders that optimize for staying in the trust region can avoid manipulative behaviors while still generating engagement.